luschool/oopsslackersluschool/oopsslackersweek1individual.md

 Below is a summary of my research results.
 My plan going into this was to try to get a good grasp of the basics of each important part of the operation.
-Once each of us have a good grasp of each part we should have an easier time deciding what rols we would prefer to take on and where we think we could be most useful.
+Once each of us have a good grasp of each part we should have an easier time deciding what roles we would prefer to take on and where we think we could be most useful.

 <a name="netbootxyz"></a>